iltuoconsulenteit/DocCropper-Test/README.md

 The interface includes small placeholder logos encoded directly in the HTML.
 Replace these `data:` URIs with your own branding.
 Place your own images inside `static/logos/` and reference them from `static/index.html`.
 The expected filenames are `header_logo.png` for the top banner and `footer_logo.png` for the footer.
 If these files are missing, the placeholders will be used automatically.
 Default preferences for language, PDF layout, page orientation, scaling and the HTTP server port are stored in `settings.json`.
 Any change you make through the interface is saved back to this file via the `/settings` API.
 Edit the `port` value if you want DocCropper to listen on a different port.
 You can also configure a small payment box through `settings.json` by setting `payment_mode` to `donation` or `subscription`.
 Provide your PayPal or Stripe link (and optional bank transfer details) using the `paypal_link`, `stripe_link` and `bank_info` fields.
 When enabled, the interface shows a box with those payment options so users can donate or subscribe.
+These boxes are visible even in demo or developer mode as long as the links are provided.
 If you supply a `google_client_id` in `settings.json`, DocCropper displays a Google sign‑in button.
 This uses Google's identity service so users can sign in with their Google account.
 After signing in, the app can associate the logged in user with a donation or subscription plan.
+The login box is also visible regardless of licensing.
 Without a valid license the exported PDF shows a large "DEMO" watermark from the second page onward.
 For testing or demonstrations you may use a developer key placed in `settings.json` or provided via the `DOCROPPER_DEV_LICENSE` environment variable.
+When using this key you must also enter the developer password (the latest commit date in `YYYYMMDD` format) to enable full functionality.
 Language JSON files live in `static/lang/`.
 Add additional translations by creating new `<code>lang.json</code>` files and updating the language selector.
 Processed images appear as thumbnails.
 Each thumbnail offers **Rotate**, **Edit**, and **Delete** buttons so you can refine the results.
 Click a thumbnail itself to view it in a modal overlay.